LightningCreations/consumer-bill-of-rights/src/legal-articles.md

 * If the good or service is offered for a fee, a provision waiving or disclaiming the implied warranties in respect to the good or service unless the agreement offers an explicit warranty instead,

-The Corporation shall not require a consumer to assent to the above provisions as a condition of the Corporation offering the agreement, nor shall the Corporation provide preferential or beneficial terms or consideration in exchange for a consumer assenting to the above provisions.
+The Corporation shall not require a consumer to assent to the above provisions as a condition of the Corporation offering the agreement, nor shall the Corporation provide preferential or beneficial terms other than by the nature of the provision or consideration in exchange for a consumer assenting to the above provisions.

+## Right to Product/Service that is Useful and Functional By Design

+### Right to Reasonable Continuity

+### Right to Repair

+## Right to Reasonable Assistance/Service

+## Right to Cancel

+## Right to Transparent Disclosure

+## Right to Data Privacy and Control

+## Right to Enforcement

+### Right to Legally Binding Enforcement

+## Right to Information (about these Rights)

+## Updates